Intervention/docs/image/v3/modifying/effects.md

 > public Image::contrast(int $level): ImageInterface

 Change the contrast of the current image by a given level.
-Use values between `-100` for min. contrast `0` for no change and `+100` for max. contrast.
+Use values between `-100` for minimum contrast `0` for no change and `+100` for maximum contrast.

 #### Parameters